rxqd/dev_sandbox/README.md

 # Sandbox for learning and practice

-> The idea id to implement the same thing with different programming languages
+> The idea is to implement the same thing with different programming languages

 ## Dev process